 What is so significant about this?
-Well, our 101 finance course taught us that the value of a stock is the discounted value of all future dividends.
-Those seem to be quite stable according to Shiller’s findings.
-However, the stock market, S&P 500 in Shiller’s research, oscillates like the mood of a manic-depressive patient around the mean / fundamental value of dividends.
+Finance courses at the top universities teach their students that the value of a stock is the discounted value of all future dividends.
+Those are stable according to Shiller’s findings.
+However, the stock market, S&P 500 in Shiller’s research, oscillates like the mood of a manic-depressive patient around the mean and fundamental value of dividends.

-How does this relate to the valuation of the stock market for example?
-Well, if the stock market increases and trusted friends tell the average household how great of an investment stocks are, it is quite likely that some are going to believe the story and buy into the direction of an increasing trend.
-This may be trend enforcing and spread out like a snowball across other friends and relatives especially after having successful feedback with one’s own investment.
+How does this relate to the valuation of the stock market?
+Feedback loops can develop during stock market appreciations.
+Friends, relatives, and media communicate investment gains.
+It is quite likely that some are going to believe the story and buy into the direction of an increasing trend.
+This is trend enforcing and spreads out like a snowball across other friends and relatives, especially after having successful feedback with one’s own investment.

 Robert J. Shiller and George Akerlof explain in their book “Animal Spirits” how they view that psychological factors ultimately drive the economy.
 They emphasize on feedback processes that drive prices, business cycles, and may even result in bubbles.
 A few research publications support their view.
 Positive feedback experiments in laboratory setups were able to reproduce price equilibria distant to their fundamental value.
 However, we should keep in mind that the world we live in is much to complex to be plugged into any research with all relevant aspects.

-Nevertheless, we do believe that psychological factors can explain to great extent valuation excess whereas traditional economics fails to do so.
-We believe that those factors were at work during the tulip mania in the Netherlands, the pyramid schemes in Albania, or the south sea bubble.
+Nevertheless, our methods root on evidence that psychological factors can explain valuation excess whereas traditional economics fails to do so.
+Those factors were probably at work during the tulip mania in the Netherlands, the pyramid schemes in Albania, or the south sea bubble.
 The future will bring new excesses in areas we probably do not expect today!